Rowntree's Fruit Gums

 Rowntree's Fruit Gums are circular sweets formerly made by Rowntree's, who were later acquired by Nestlé.
-There are five flavours, each of a different colour: strawberry (originally raspberry), orange, lemon, blackcurrant and lime.
+There are five flavours, each of a different colour: strawberry (originally raspberry), orange, lemon, blackcurrant, and lime.

 The sweets were introduced in 1893, and originally marketed as Rowntree's Clear Gums - "The nation's favourite sweet" - and were available in twopenny tubes and sixpenny packets.
 In addition to the traditional roll packaging, they were available in a larger-volume box containing the sweets in the shape of the fruit or part of the fruit that the flavour represents.

-In 2020 Nestlé have made the move to manufacture Fruit Gums solely in the bag format.
-The sweets in the bag format are the traditional fruit shaped sweets which are a little lighter than the previous round shapes sweets found in the tubes.
-The new bags are recyclable through the Terracycle scheme.
-Rowntree's Fruit Gums changed their recipe and are now vegan friendly.

-In 2022 due to growing pressure from consumers.
-Rowntree's reintroduced tubes of vegan Fruit Gums.
-There is growing pressure,from consumers to have a non vegan friendly and vegan friendly product.